benjamin-jacobson/project-3-python-cli-application/README.md

 - Installing packages
     - pipenv install pandas (this will put in the piplock file)

-# Database Local Setup
+## Database Local Setup
 - See below for setting up SQLite on WSL2
 - sqlite3 version 3.31.1
 - Creating database:
-    - sqlite3 example2024.db (to updage to actual name later)
+    - sqlite3 testb1.db

-# Running Tests
+## Running Tests
+- Some tests were implemented in development, and can be ran with the following.
 - pytest -x

-# Resources
+### Resources
 - https://www.infoworld.com/article/3561758/how-to-manage-python-projects-with-pipenv.html
 - https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-database#install-sqlite